johmicrot/Coursera_Assignment/README.md

   <h3 align="center">Takehome assignment for FML job interview</h3>

   <p align="center">
-    Our objective is to solve  single and multivariable linear regression problems from the Coursera Machine Learning course
+    The objective is to solve  single and multivariable linear regression problems from the Coursera Machine Learning course
     <br />
     <a href="https://github.com/johmicrot/Coursera_Assignment"><strong>Explore the docs »</strong></a>
     <br />